Words and terms used in the world of From The Waters.

 In Aelin, a division of Healers specialising in basic and applied research.
 Their purpose is to document, discover, interpret and develop methods and systems for the advancement of aelinuan medical knowledge.

-A Striker chosen by their suzerain to temporarily step in if he is unable to perform his duty, for example if he is killed in action.
+In Aelin this refers to a Striker chosen by the Warlord to temporarily step in if he is unable to perform his duty, for example if he is killed in action.

 A collection of residence buildings that house residents of Aelin City.
 Each rank has their own residence block.